tiagofragoso/tu-aic/Workflow/readme.md

 The path is currently to */aic/g2*.
 To change it, go to the .env file in the root folder and change *PATH_TO_IMAGE_DIR* to the directory you want, the position has to be taken from the root folder.

+## How to change the interval of time to send random requests

+The interval is currently to 5 seconds.
+To change it, go to the .env file in the root folder and change *REQUEST_INTERVAL* to the value you want.
+The unit is in seconds.